ellenketter/small-molecule-immune-training/README.md

 # 4 - Gene Overenrichment Analysis
 `11_mashrGeneORA`

+Using the <i>ora</i> function in the <i>fgsea</i> R package, we compared two lists of genes: one associated with peaks that were differentially accessible by mashr and one list of all genes associated with any consensus peaks identified.

 # 5 - Differential Regulation of Transcription Factors

 ## Motif Enrichment
 `12_TFmotifEnrichment`

 ## Footprinting
 `13_footprinting`

+Using HINT-ATAC from Regulatory Genomics Toolbox, determine transcription factor activity and differential regulation between trained and untrained conditions.

-# 6- Scripts used to generate each figure panel
+# 6- Scripts used to generate figure panels

 ## Figure Four